Auto racing: Stock car racing

 In North America, stock car racing is the most popular form of auto racing.
 Primarily raced on oval tracks, stock cars vaguely resemble production cars, but are in fact purpose-built racing machines that are built to tight specifications and, together with touring cars, also called Silhouette racing cars.

 The largest stock car racing governing body is NASCAR (National Association for Stock Car Auto Racing).
 NASCAR's premier series is the NASCAR Cup Series, its most famous races being the Daytona 500, the Southern 500, the Coca-Cola 600, and the Brickyard 400.
-NASCAR also runs several feeder series, including the Xfinity Series and Gander RV & Outdoors Truck Series (a pickup truck racing series).
+NASCAR also runs several feeder series, including the Xfinity Series and Craftsman Truck Series (a pickup truck racing series).
 The series conduct races across the entire continental United States.
-The NASCAR Pinty's Series conducts races across Canada and the NASCAR PEAK Mexico Series conducts races across Mexico.
+NASCAR also sanctions series outside of the United States, including the NASCAR Canada Series, NASCAR Mexico Series, NASCAR Whelen Euro Series, and NASCAR Brasil Sprint Race.

 NASCAR also governs several smaller regional series, such as the Whelen Modified Tour.
 Modified cars are best described as open-wheel cars.
 Modified cars have no parts related to the stock vehicle for which they are named after.
 A number of modified cars display a "manufacturer's" logo and "vehicle name", yet use components produced by another automobile manufacturer.

 There are also other stock car governing bodies, most notably the Automobile Racing Club of America (ARCA).

 In the UK, British Stock car racing is also referred to as "Short Circuit Racing".
 UK Stock car racing started in the 1950s and grew rapidly through the 1960s and 1970s.
 Events take place on shale or tarmac tracks – usually around 1/4 mile long.
 There are around 35 tracks in the UK and upwards of 7000 active drivers.
 The sport is split into three basic divisions – distinguished by the rules regarding car contact during racing.
 The most famous championship are the BriSCA F1 Stock Cars.

 Full-contact formulas include Bangers, Bombers, and Rookie Bangers – and racing features Demolition Derbies, Figure of Eight, and Oval Racing.

 Semi Contact Formulas include BriSCA F1, F2, and Superstox – where bumpers are used tactically.

 Non-contact formulas include National Hot Rods, Stock Rods, and Lightning Rods.